 We visit Galapagos in early June when the seas are generally warm and calm, the islands are lush and the spectacular frigate birds are nesting.
 Our chartered motor vessel will take you to coves and beaches that are inaccessible to larger vessels carrying larger groups.
 The quick, easy access means you'll have much more time ashore for investigation, observation and photography - and for 'chilling out'.

-But before we get to Galapagos, we'll spark your imagination with a visit to Easter Island, quite possibly the most the mysterious island on earth.
+For those interested in a little extra adventure there is the opportunity to spark your imagination with a visit to Easter Island, quite possibly the most the mysterious island on earth.
 What are the secrets of those colossal Moai?
 Who was the Birdman and what happened to his Tangata-Manu cult?
 What was the fate of the ancient Rapa Nui people?

 Few destinations offer the complete uniqueness and intrigue of these two Pacific treasures with their history, mystery, archeology and wildlife.
-Between Easter Island and Galapagos we'll stop off in mainland Ecuador to peek into the country's history and culture and visit its magical Cloud Forest.
+We'll also stop off in mainland Ecuador at Quito to peek into the country's history and culture and visit its magical Cloud Forest.

 You'll relish this journey from beginning to end.